coderitter/coderitter-rmc/README.md

 A remote method call yields a result which is sent as a response from the server to the calling client.
 The result object contains the result values as expected by the API user.
 Additionally, it can also indicate two types of problems.

-1. Misfits: The remote method call parameters contained illegitimate values, each problem being called a misfit.
-The API user can address these misfits and resend the remote method call.
+1. Misfits: The parameters of the remote method call contained illegitimate values, each problem being called a misfit.
-2. Errors: There was an internal server error while executing the remote method call.
+2. Errors: If there was a problem, other than a misfitting parameter value, processing the remote method call on the server.
 The API user cannot address the problems and needs to consult the API creators.

-This package provides a class which can be used as a useful base class for any specific result.
+This package provides the class `Result` which is the base class for every result.

 ```typescript
 class Result {